patil-suraj/question_generation/README.md

 **2. highlight format**

-In this format the answer span is highlighted within the text with special highlight tokens.
+Here the answer span is highlighted within the text with special highlight tokens.

 `<hl> 42 <hl> is the answer to life, the universe and everything.`